Accusative and Dative

 Like the accusative and the genitive, the dative has many uses, but we’ll focus for now on one:

-In this example sentence, the action of “giving” is performed directly upon “the rose” – that is the noun that is being given, and thus “rose” is a direct object and in the accusative case.
-However, “the wife” benefits from the action of giving, but she herself is not the noun being given.
-So, “the wife” would be an indirect object and in the dative case.
+In this example sentence, the action of “giving” is performed directly upon “the gift” – that is the noun that is being given, and thus “gift” is a direct object and in the accusative case.
+However, “his friend” benefits from the action of giving, but he himself is not the noun being given.
+So, “his friend” would be an indirect object and in the dative case.

-In this sentence, there’s a similar relationship between the verb “says” and the indirect object “witness” – the witness isn’t directly being spoken (that function belongs to “words”, which is the direct object and thus would be in the accusative case), but the witness is indirectly affected by that action – hence, indirect object and dative case.
+In this sentence, there’s a similar relationship between the verb “said” and the indirect object “the people” – the people aren’t directly being spoken (that function belongs to “words”, which is the direct object and thus would be in the accusative case), but the people are indirectly affected by that action – hence, indirect object and dative case.

 English can also place indirect objects before direct objects without the use of “to” or “for.”
 Note this rearrangement of the first example sentence above:

-“Wife” is still not directly receiving the action of “giving”; it’s the rose that’s being given.
-So, despite the sentence’s rearrangement, the same functions for each noun apply: “wife” is the indirect object, and “rose” is the direct object.
 Be wary of word order in English; to figure out what is a direct object and what is an indirect object, ask yourself the question “what receives the action of the verb?”
-Your answer to that question is the direct object.
+Your answer to that question is the direct object and should be in the accusative case.
 You can also ask “who benefits from” or “who gets affected by the action of the verb without directly receiving the action?”
-Your answer to that question is the indirect object.
+Your answer to that question is the indirect object which should be in the dative case.

 Dative and Accusative Endings